Dhankuta District: History

-Dhankuta was a part of Limbuwan (pallo kirat) before unification of those parts into Kingdom of Nepal.
+Dhankuta is an important historical region of eastern Nepal, closely associated with the wider Kirati cultural and political landscape.
+Before the expansion of the Gorkha state, the area was divided among various local Kirati communities and chiefs.
+The Athpahariya Rai, traditionally concentrated around Dhankuta, developed a distinctive culture based on Mundum traditions, ancestral worship, agriculture, clan organization and customary leadership.
+Athpahariya oral tradition remembers Margahang as an ancestral political territory and preserves traditions of ancient kingship.
+Another important figure is Kirati King Budhahang, traditionally associated with the Khalsa area of Dhankuta, particularly Ankhisalla–Chhintang.
+His story is preserved mainly through oral traditions and is connected with resistance to the eastward expansion of the Gorkha kingdom.The eastern hills were also connected with Limbuwan, where Limbu chiefs exercised local authority and defended customary land rights.
+During Prithvi Narayan Shah's eighteenth-century unification campaign, Gorkha forces incorporated eastern territories through warfare and political negotiations.
+The 1774 Gorkha–Limbuwan agreement is particularly important for the continuation of Limbu customary rights, including Kipat.

-After 1816 there were 10 districts in Nepal and Dhankuta-chainpur district was one of them.
-All land from east of Dudhkosi river to the Mechi River was one district Dhankuta-chainpur.
+After 1816 there were 10 districts in Nepal and Dhankuta-Chainpur district was one of them.
+All land from east of Dudhkosi river to the Mechi River was one district Dhankuta-Chainpur.

-From 1885 to 1962 Nepal remained divided into 32 districts and there were six districts in eastern-hill region: East No. 1, East No. 2, East No. 3, East No. 4, Ilam and Dhankuta.
+From 1885 to 1962 Nepal remained divided into 32 districts, including six districts in the eastern-hill region: East No. 1, East No. 2, East No. 3, East No. 4, Ilam and Dhankuta.
 Dhankuta was center of these districts.
-That time also dhankuta was a large (by area) district.
-Current Sankhuwasabha, Tehrathum, Taplejung, Panchthar and Dhankuta districts were Incorporated under one district.
+That time also Dhankuta was a large (by area) district.
+Current Sankhuwasabha, Tehrathum, Taplejung, Panchthar and Dhankuta districts were incorporated under one district.
 The total area of the former Dhankuta district was 3448 mi2.

-In 1962, Nepal divided into 75 districts and 16 districts of eastern Nepal grouped to form Eastern Development Region and Dhankuta became the headquarter of it.
+In 1962, Nepal divided into 75 districts and 16 districts of eastern Nepal grouped to form Eastern Development Region and Dhankuta became its headquarter.

 Geography and Climate

 Dhankuta is a mid-hill district of eastern hill region of Nepal.
 It is situated between 26°53' to 27°19' north latitude and 87°8' to 88°33' east longitude.
 Total area of the district is 888.7 km2 and it is located at 243 m to 629 m of elevation above sea level.